oracle/rwloadsim/docs/WORKING.md

 schema to allow for reporting.
 The rwloadsim language is also sufficient to allow automatic generation of awr reports.

+In addition to actual workload simulations, rwloadsim is a relatively powerful scripting tool.
+One example of such usage is that database administrators easily can create scripts, which combine execution of SQL with procedural logic.
+If you only use it for its scripting capabilities, there is no need for the repository database that stores execution statistics.

 Some of the rwloadsim behavior is controlled via options to the executable, and the actual RWL program is specified in text files that